-This distinctive wagon was the home and workshop of Harold Wright for more than 30 years.
+This distinctive Saw Doctor's wagon was the home and workshop of Harold Wright for more than 30 years.
 Wright migrated from England to Australia in 1930.
 During the Depression of the 1930s, national unemployment levels reached over 30 per cent and many people travelled as itinerant workers to survive.

-Wright attracted business by decorating his wagon, which he affectionately named the Road Urchin, with signs, trinkets and bright paint.
-He used a variety of grinding wheels and files to sharpen all manner of items, including saws, scissors, lawnmower blades, knives, and shears.
+Wright affectionately named the wagon the 'Road Urchin' and attracted business by decorating it with signs, trinkets and bright paint.
+He used a variety of grinding wheels and files to sharpen all manner of items, including saws, scissors, lawnmower blades, knives and shears.

-The Museum bought the wagon and tractor from Peter and Wyn Herry in 2002, ensuring that this extraordinary piece of history is preserved.
+The Museum bought the wagon and tractor from the Herrys in 2002, ensuring that this extraordinary piece of history is preserved.

 The arrival of the dilapidated wagon and tractor at the Museum signalled the beginning of an extensive conservation project to rejuvenate and stabilise it.
-It took six months just to clean it, using a process of brush vacuuming and washing.
+It took 6 months just to clean it, using a process of brush vacuuming and washing.
 Then the wagon, tractor and contents were treated to prevent further deterioration.

 Conservators stitched and reinforced the torn canvas awnings, stabilised and wax-coated the paintwork, and restored the tractor engine to working condition.